Watch hunting, what is it?

 Watch hunting is a form of hunting that means that the hunter watches or waits for the game in its natural environment and adapts its location to the animal's movement pattern.
-Often the watch hunt takes place in a hunting tower or at other strategic places where the hunter expects the game to appear.
+Often the guard hunt takes place in a hunting tower or at other strategic places where the hunter expects the game to appear.
 These can be natural pastures, game exchanges or habitats.
-Watch hunting can also take place at feeding stations or at baits, but is then called bait hunting.
+Watch hunting can also take place at feeding stations or at prey, but is then called prey hunting.

-The same laws and regulations apply to vigilant hunting as to other forms of hunting.
-A dog is not used for watch hunting.
+The same laws and regulations apply to watch hunting as to other forms of hunting.
+Dog watch hunting is not used.
 However, you must have access to a search dog nearby so that the search can begin within two hours of the shot being fired in the event of a shooting.

 Watch hunting - general

 The guard hunt means that you as a hunter often sit on guard or on guard even before the game arrives.
 However, it is also possible to mix watch hunting with other forms of hunting, such as e.g. stealth hunting.
 The watch often takes place at dawn and dusk, but also at night with the moonlight as the only lighting.
 For prey hunting, however, bait lighting can also be used.
 Watch hunting takes place on a variety of game species, but the most common is watch hunting for wild boar, fox, deer and especially roe deer.
 However, watch hunting also takes place on fallow deer, red deer, elk and other game.